-NOTE: As a medical examiner, you determine if the severity of a fixed deficit that is less than the whole hand is medically disqualifying unless the driver has an SPE certificate pursuant to 49 CFR 391.49.
-The SPE is applicable only for fixed deficits of the extremities.

 In order to legally operate a CMV, the driver must carry an SPE certificate and a valid medical examiner's certificate.
 The driver is responsible for ensuring that both certificates are renewed prior to expiration.

 Waiting period

 No recommended time frame